IBM-Cloud/docs/services/mobileaccess/index.md

     * [Enabling custom authentication for web applications](custom-auth-web.html)

 1. **Optional:** Configure an identity provider for your application.
 You can configure one identity provider per application.
 Configuring an identity provider enables the users of your mobile app to log in with their existing Facebook or Google+ account.
 Or, you can define how users log in by creating a custom authentication.
    * [Authenticating users with Facebook credentials](facebook-auth-overview.html)
    * [Authenticating users with Google credentials](google-auth-overview.html)
    * [Authenticating users with a custom identity provider](custom-auth.html)

-1. Configure app monitoring and logging.
+1. Configure your app monitoring and logging.

     For more information, see [Monitoring apps](app-monitoring.html).